Eviction Guides2 January 202611 min read

 Getting possession is only half the battle.
 You're also owed money.
 Here are your options for recovering rent arrears:

-Option 1: Include Money Claim with Possession
+Option 1: Include money claim for unpaid rent with Possession

 You can claim unpaid rent as part of your possession proceedings.
 The court can order the tenant to pay what they owe.
 However, actually collecting this money is another matter.